bugzilla/bugzilla/CONTRIBUTING.md

 this format, even those from core contributors.

-Should you wish to work on an issue, please claim it first by commenting on the GitHub issue that you want to work on it.
+Should you wish to work on an issue, please claim it first by commenting on the bug that you want to work on it.
 This is to prevent duplicated efforts from contributors on the same issue.

 Head over to [BugsAhoy!](https://www.joshmatthews.net/bugsahoy/?bugzilla=1)